CONTACT

 Community Cinema as films are paid for by admission

-costs which is currently £5.00 per movie, ticket sales
+costs which is currently £5.00 per movie, paid on entry

 So...if you love films, social evenings & friendly